 You may have heard the phrase, “It’s better to plant a $2 tree in a $25 hole than a $25 tree in a $2 hole.”
-The quality of a hole--or rather, the dirt in the hole--makes a huge difference in the health of a garden.
+The quality of a hole—or rather, the dirt in the hole—makes a huge difference in the health of a garden.
 But how do you know if your soil is healthy?
-The same way your fifth-grade teacher knew whether or not you memorized the Declaration of Independence: a test!
+A simple test!
+Learning how to test your soil can help your garden plants grow their best.

 After learning what nutrients your soil is lacking or what nutrients it has in excess, you can work to stabilize it so your plants grow and remain healthy.
 This can also prevent you from using too much fertilizer, which can run off your yard and into storm drains, polluting water with nutrients that can harm plant and aquatic life.